medizininformatik-initiative/fts-next/docs/configuration/de-identification.md

 ### `gpas.fhir`

-* **Description**: Defines connection settings for the GPAS FHIR gateway.
+* **Description**: Defines connection settings for the gPAS FHIR gateway.
 * **Type**: [`HttpClientConfig`](../types/HttpClientConfig)
 * **Notes**:
   * This URL is used for interacting with the FHIR service.
-  * The endpoint should be accessible and compliant with the GPAS FHIR gateway specifications.
+  * The endpoint should be accessible and compliant with the gPAS FHIR gateway specifications.

 ### `transport.ttl`